DHTMLX/docs-diagram/docs/guides/diagram_editor/shapebar.md

 ## Showing/hiding the Shapebar

-Whenever you need to control the visibility of a shapebar, you can use the [`show`](/api/diagram_editor/shapebar/config/show_property/) property.
-It allows you to hide the shapebar with particular settings on initialization of the Diagram Editor and show it later, when needed.
-By default the shapebar is shown.
+Whenever you need to control the visibility of the Shapebar, you can use the [`show`](/api/diagram_editor/shapebar/config/show_property/) property.
+It allows you to hide the Shapebar with particular settings on initialization of the Diagram Editor and show it later, when needed.
+By default the Shapebar is shown.

 ~~~jsx
 const editor = new dhx.DiagramEditor("editor_container", {